daviddb31/daviddb31/README.md

 - 👋 Hi, I’m @daviddb31 on github, @daviddb331 or @grandfathertech on twitter
 - 👀 I’m interested in ... learning powershell, IaC, programming in general and DevOps
-- 🌱 I’m currently learning ... powershell, and starting to learn Go-Lang
+- 🌱 I’m currently learning ... powershell, and starting to learn DotNet-C#
 - 💞️ I’m looking to collaborate on ... nothing yet, trying to get a basic understanding of the software dev side
 - 📫 How to reach me ... as stated above for github and twitter or daviddb31@hotmail.com as well as grandfathertech@aol.com